Shelomo Dov Goitein: Academic career

-In 1918–23, Goitein attended the universities of Frankfurt and Berlin and studied Islamic history under Josef Horovitz.
-His Ph.D. thesis was "on prayer in Islam."
-He also pursued Jewish studies, and was a leader in the Zionist Youth Movement.
-In 1923 he immigrated to Palestine, where he taught Bible and Hebrew language at the Reali School in Haifa.
-In 1927 he wrote a play called Pulcellina about the blood libel killings in Blois in 1171.
+From 1918 to 1923, Goitein attended the Universities of Frankfurt and Berlin and studied Islamic history under Josef Horovitz.
+His Ph.D. thesis was on prayer in Islam.
+He also pursued Jewish studies, and was a leader in the Zionist youth movement.
+In 1923, he immigrated to Palestine, where he taught Bible and Hebrew language at the Reali School in Haifa.
+In 1927, he wrote a play called Pulcellina about the blood libel killings in Blois in 1171.
 In 1928, he was appointed professor of Islamic History and Islamic Studies at the Hebrew University of Jerusalem.
 He was founder of the School of Asian and African studies and of the Israel Oriental Society.
-In 1928, he began his research of the language, culture and history of the Jews of Yemen.
-In 1949, he did research in Aden, questioning the Jews who gathered there from all parts of Yemen before being flown to Israel.
-In 1938-1948, he served as a senior education officer in Mandatory Palestine, responsible for Jewish and Arab Schools, and published books on methods of teaching the Bible and Hebrew.
+In 1928, he began his research of the language, culture, and history of the Jews of Yemen.
+In 1949, he did research in Aden as Yemenite Jews gathered for their evacuation to the nascent Jewish State.
+In 1938-1948, he served as a senior education officer in Mandatory Palestine—responsible for Jewish and Arab schools—and published books on methods of teaching the Bible and Hebrew.

+Goitein dedicated his version of Genealogies of the Nobles by 9th century Muslim historian Al-Baladhuri, published in 1938, to fellow Hebrew University Arabist Levi Billig, who had been murdered a year earlier by an Arab assassin during the 1936-1939 Arab revolt in Palestine.

 From 1948, Goitein began his life's work on the Cairo Geniza documents.
 An especially rich geniza with a large volume of correspondence was discovered in Old Cairo containing thousands of documents dating from the 9th to the 13th centuries.
-Since Jews began every letter or document with the words "With the help of God," the papers reflected all aspects of everyday life in the countries of North Africa and bordering the Mediterranean.
+As many Jews began letters and documents with the words "With the help of God," the papers reflected all aspects of everyday life in the countries of North Africa and bordering the Mediterranean.
 The documents included many letters from Jewish traders en route from Tunisia and Egypt to Yemen and ultimately to India.
 The papers were mostly written in Judeo-Arabic characters.
-After deciphering the documents, Goitein vividly reconstructed many aspects of Jewish life in the Middle Ages, publishing them in a six-volume monumental series, A Mediterranean Society: The Jewish communities of the Arab World as Portrayed in the Documents of the Cairo Geniza (1967–1993).
+After deciphering the documents, and during his time as a professor at the University of Pennsylvania (1955-71), Goitein vividly reconstructed many aspects of Jewish life in the Middle Ages, publishing them in a six-volume monumental series, A Mediterranean Society: The Jewish communities of the Arab World as Portrayed in the Documents of the Cairo Geniza (1967–1993).
 Although the documents were written by Jews, they reflect the surrounding Muslim and Christian environments not only in countries bordering the Mediterranean but all the way to India.
 This has thrown new light on the whole study of the Middle Ages.

 Goitein consulted extensively the Haskell Isaacs's catalogue of the Wellcome Collection and the Cairo Geniza material, of which he was considered the preeminent scholar.